ducs-office/ducs-office-automation-docs/source/docs/trade-offs.md

 ## Tradeoffs

-We discuss here some of the problems we encountered during the developmment, the solutions for them and the trade-offs in implementing them.
+We discuss here some of the problems we encountered during the development, the solutions for them and the trade-offs in implementing them.

 ### Letter